Forex Regulation & Investors Protection

 ■ FINMA -Swiss Financial Market Supervisory Authority

-FiNMA is the Swiss financial supervisory authority. ► FINMA Web
+FINMA is the Swiss financial supervisory authority. ► FINMA Web

 ■ SFC -Hong Kong Securities and Futures Commission